AustralianSDAF/cnn-land-cover-classification/README.md

 This notebook is developed on the Google Colaboratory and does not have any dependencies.
 To open the notebooks, select a notebook to open in Github and then click the `Open in Colab` icon.

 However, ensure that you have the following directory structure in your Google Drive.
-Images to use for inference can be downloaded from here.
-Please place these images in the `Inference_Data` directory.
+Images to use for inference can be downloaded from [here](https://drive.google.com/drive/folders/11qVbE9eXtTpbBSwACYpB6__UtfDAp6iF?usp=sharing).
+Please place these images in the `Inference_Data` directory in your Google Drive.

 ```
 /content/drive/MyDrive/Colab Notebooks/LandCoverClassification